d3yja/d3yja/README.md

 🛠 My Projects

-Rhetoric Detection in the works of Iberian women writers (based out of Castilla Leon and Aragon).

-Extraction and Classification of information regarding Libraries in Medieval and Early Modern Europe from bibliographies etc.
+    Rhetoric Detection in the works of Iberian women writers (Based out of Castilla Leon and Aragon) Extraction and Classification of information regarding Libraries in Medieval and Early Modern Europe from bibliographies etc.

 💡 Current Goals